Scabies is an infestation caused by a mite that burrows into the skin. When the mite burrows in the skin to lay its

 How is scabies spread?

-Scabies are spread through close personal contact, including close skin to skin contact with family, household members, and sexual partners.
+Scabies are in crowded conditions, through close personal contact, including close skin to skin contact with family, household members, and sexual partners.
 It’s also sometimes spread by using the unwashed bed linen, clothes, or towels of an infected person.

 What are the signs and symptoms of scabies?